revinate/search-bundle/README.md

   protected $createdAt;
 }
 ```
-There're two things needed to do, first you will need to define the scale of the time series in the `@ElasticSearchable` annotation which can be yearly, monthly and daily, etc. Then you will need to define a field as a field series field by adding the annotation `@TimeSeriesField`.
+First define the scale of the time series in the `@ElasticSearchable` annotation which can be yearly, monthly, or daily.
+Then define a date field as a time series field by adding the annotation `@TimeSeriesField`.

-For time series index, everytime you run the command `revinate:search:schema-update`, Doctrine Search will automatically create the index of the next time peried if necessary and also update the index template based on the mapping.
-When you index a document to a time series index, the field with `@TimeSeriesField` will be check to index the document into the expected index, for example a `Post` created at 2015-01-01 will be indexed into the index `post_2015_01`
+For a time series index, every time you run the command `revinate:search:schema-update`, this search bundle will automatically create the index of the next time period if necessary and also update the index template based on the mapping.
+When you index a document to a time series index, the field with `@TimeSeriesField` will be used to determine the index the document will be indexed into, for example a `Post` created at 2015-01-01 will be indexed into the index `post_2015_01`.

-### Parent and child index ###
+### Parent and Child Index ###
-Sometimes we will need parent-child structure into in index, as the example below:
+Sometimes we will need a parent-child structure into an index, as the example below:
 ```php
 /*
  * @ElasticSearchable(